aty13/TurnBasedGame/README.md

 ```

 - Note: In games with more than two participants, best practice is to add multiple participants to the array for the next participants.
 Then if communication fails, or a participant doesn’t finish their turn within the time limit, Game Center passes the turn to the next participant in the array to keep the match going.

+The first time the game passes the turn, GameKit sends invitations to all the participants.

 ## Accept turn-based match invitations